-When most people think about Thanksgiving, they imagine many things, from crisp, colorful leaves and cornucopias to roasted turkey and freshly baked pumpkin pie.
+When most people think about Thanksgiving, they imagine crisp, colorful leaves, warm apple cider, roasted turkey, mashed potatoes, and stuffing, and freshly baked pumpkin pie.
 They celebrate the pilgrims’ coming to this country.
 We may be hard-pressed to think of a more “American” holiday than this one, except perhaps Independence Day.
 Orthodox Christians in America recognize Thanksgiving too, but a little differently than everyone else.
 To us, it doesn’t just last one day.
 We celebrate it every day, especially on Sundays when we go to worship God!

 Thanksgiving defines our Faith

 As Orthodox Christians, we should give thanks to God every day, not just once a year.
 This, in effect, makes every day Thanksgiving Day for us.
 In the Vespers service, we hear in Psalm 104: “I will sing praises to my God while I have my being”.
 Likewise, during Orthros/Matins, during the Praises we sing, “Let every breath praise the Lord”.
 We even make this declaration during the Divine Liturgy itself: “It is meet and right to hymn Thee, to bless Thee, to praise Thee, to give thanks to Thee, and to worship Thee in every place of Thy dominion” (from the Anaphora).
 Praise and thanksgiving is what we do.
 It defines who we are.